affan810/AIT511_Part-2/README.md

 ---

-# 🌲 Forest Cover Type Prediction (Multiclass Classification)
+# Forest Cover Type Prediction (Multiclass Classification)

 Predicting forest cover type based on environmental and geographical features using **Machine Learning** and **Deep Learning** techniques.
 This project applies multiple models, compares their performance, and identifies the best approach for structured ecological tabular data.

+Link to the dataset https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset/data

 ---